 Coronavirus and business continuity

-Our top priority is to protect our employees and we have already taken measures to minimise potential exposure to COVID-19 by: facilitating flexible, home working as appropriate; complying with travel restrictions; enhancing cleaning protocols at our logistics facilities; providing clear hygiene advice to our staff; and ensuring that employees who display symptoms of the virus self-isolate.
+Our top priority is to protect our employees and we have already taken measures to minimise potential exposure to COVID-19 by: facilitating flexible, home working as appropriate; complying with travel restrictions; enhancing cleaning protocols at our logistics facilities; providing clear hygiene advice to our staff; maintaining social distancing and ensuring that employees self-isolate when required to do so.

 Exertis has seen increased levels of demand for essential IT equipment and we are playing a critical role in supplying UK businesses and consumers, which is enabling social distancing and working from home.
 Indeed, we remain a vital link in the UK’s supply chain, supporting customers who are providing the technology solutions that are needed by key workers, organisations and emergency services.
-Consequently, we remain fully operational helping to keep people safe and the economy moving, whilst fully complying with government initiatives and regulation.
+Consequently, we remain fully operational, helping to keep people safe and the economy moving, whilst fully complying with government guidance and regulations.